qlu-lab/DONUTS/README.md

 ### Example codes

 Below are several example `R` codes.
 You may need to modify the codes to meet your needs.
-The first step should be running [LD score regression](https://github.com/bulik/ldsc) to get the genetic covariance intercept.
+The first step is to run [LD score regression](https://github.com/bulik/ldsc) to get the genetic covariance intercept.
 I skipped this step in the examples.
 You may need to check their  [website](https://github.com/bulik/ldsc) for LDSC tutorials.

 Example 1.
-Assuming we have GWAS-O and GWAS-M summary statistics, and we are willing to assume that the indirect paternal effect is 0 (therefore, `mode` is 3), then we can use the following R codes to run the analysis to get the direct, indirect, and indirect maternal effects:
+Assuming we have GWAS-O and GWAS-M summary statistics, already got their genetic covariance intercept, and we are willing to assume that the indirect paternal effect is 0 (therefore, `mode = 3`), then we can use the following R codes to run the analysis to get the direct, indirect, and indirect maternal effects:

 ```
 library(tidyverse)